vanngocphv/Sun_Unity/README.md

 ## General info
 From requirement:
 - This program involves taking user input and implementing the position of the sun based on the user's current location, date, and time
+- The pillar will be set with height same with human height (in this program, I set it has height is 2)
+- The light from Sun wil create a shadow behind the pillar
 Explain:
 - User can Input value for "Date", "Time", "Longitude", "Latitude"
 - The position of the sun should be implemented according to the user's input
+- The pillar has height = 2
+- The pillar can cast shadow
+- The Sun will is Direction Light (basic Sun object of Unity)

 ## Technologies
 Project is created with: